spdermn02/TouchPortal-HardwareMonitor/README.md

 - Thank you to Open Hardware Monitor/Libre Hardware Monitor for writing your statstics somewhere accessible
 - Thank you to Ty and Reinier for creating and developing Touch Portal
+- Thank you to Sora for testing this out for me.